Day-care sex-abuse hysteria: Christchurch Civic Crèche

 Peter Ellis, a child-care worker at the Christchurch Civic Crèche in New Zealand, was found guilty of 16 counts of sexual abuse against children in 1992, and served seven years in jail.
 Four female co-workers were also arrested on 15 charges of abuse, but were released after these charges were dismissed.
+Ellis was accused, among other things, of suspending children in cages, taking them through tunnels, ceilings and trapdoors, forcing them into a hot oven, burying them in coffins; and one boy claimed he had his belly-button removed with pliers.
+One parent alleged a boy called Andrew had been sacrificed.
+No child was actually reported missing by anyone involved.

 Peter Ellis consistently denied any abuse, and although he died in September 2019, on 7 October 2022 New Zealand's Supreme Court unanimously quashed Mr Ellis' convictions.
 The Court found major problems in the evidence of the prosecution's expert witness, ruling that it departed from appropriate standards and "lacked balance, suffered from problematic circular reasoning and had the overall effect of suggesting to the jury that “clusters” of behavior support a finding of sexual abuse...", and that although the risk of the complainants' evidence being contaminated was traversed at the 1993 trial, the jury was not fairly informed of the level of risk.